Audio version:

 Tuesday 12th November

-So all well and good, but what about those “mistakes” mentioned in the subtitle of all this.
-Well the fact is, that from well before I finally left until as recently as a few weeks ago, I’d got used to telling myself that coming back then staying here for such a long second go at University had been a dreadful mistake, a complete waste of time and, no two ways about it, an utter failure.
+So all well and good, but the fact is that from well before I finally left until as recently as a few weeks ago, I’d got used to telling myself that coming back then staying for such a long second go at University had been a dreadful mistake, a complete waste of time and, no two ways about it, an utter failure.

 But then recently, time having happened and feelings softened, I realised I was changing my mind about the mistakes.
 “Reframing the narrative” as it’s called (see I did notice some academic stuff in passing) into a new and better story.
 One where I first started carrying the formerly forgotten library card around, “just in case,” then one day walked in here already remembering, well let’s see?
-The writing place on the bridge, that classical music playlist I’d made there, then living in Port Sunlight that whole summer of 2019 writing my MA Dissertation, especially the bit in the story where the group of us walk along the main avenue there, with David Bowie, singing:
+The writing place on the bridge, that classical music playlist I’d made there, then living in Port Sunlight the whole summer of 2019 writing my MA Dissertation, especially treasuring the bit in the story where the group of academic characters walk along the main avenue with David Bowie singing:

 “Will you stay in our lovers’ story